varlottaang/varlottaang/README.md

 "È tutto sbagliato, è tutto da rifare".

-- 🌱 I’m currently working on Applied AI for Sustainability
+- 🌱 I’m currently working on Applied AI for Lifesciences and Mental Health
-- 🔭 I’m currently learning Graph Machine Learning
+- 🔭 I’m currently learning Neurosymbolic AI

 <!--
 **varlottaang/varlottaang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.